Wonikrobotics-git/allegro_hand_v6_ros2_ui/V6_F/README.md

 This repository contains ROS 2 UI packages for monitoring Allegro Hand V6 status, controlling poses, and plotting real-time data.

-It is released separately from the V6 core and `allegro_hand_common` repositories.
+It is released separately from the V6 core and `allegro_hand_common` repositories[allegro_hand_ros2](https://github.com/Wonikrobotics-git/allegro_hand_ros2).
 The UI packages do not link directly against the V6 hardware library.
 They communicate with a separately running V6 bringup process through ROS 2 topics, TF, and controller interfaces.

 ## Package Structure